dyumnin/cocotb-ralgen/README.md

 # peakrdl-cocotb-ralgen

-A SystemRDL to Raltest converter for cocotb.
+A SystemRDL to raltest converter for cocotb.

+This VIP confirms to sysrdl 1.2 and ral 1.0 format.
 # Installation

 ```